Alex Hobden announced as College Principal of BIMM University Berlin’s Screen and Film Faculty

-We are excited to announce that filmmaker and BIMM tutor Alex Hobden has been appointed as the new College Principal of the Screen and Film Faculty at BIMM Institute Berlin, relocating from Screen and Film School Brighton where he was previously Head of Second Year.
+We are excited to announce that filmmaker and BIMM tutor Alex Hobden has been appointed as the new College Principal of the Screen and Film Faculty at BIMM University Berlin, relocating from Screen and Film School Brighton where he was previously Head of Second Year.

 For over 10 years, Alex has been working in creative media production and education, lecturing in Film and TV Production and Cultural Theory at both Brighton and Chichester universities.
 Alongside this, he is a freelance filmmaker with a portfolio of creative projects for local charities and organisations.